brunchybit/muscle_ops/README.md

-# muscle_pg
+# simulops

-Learn High Availability Postgres with :muscle:
+A simulation test environment for various High Availability learnings.